-BM in Theory/Composition Majors are required to take four semesters of music theory and ear training, three semesters of music history, between two and five semesters of private composition lessons, orchestration, form, counterpoint, computer music, conducting and 13 credits of music electives.
+BM, Theory/Composition Concentration majors are required to take four semesters of music theory and ear training, three semesters of music history, between two and five semesters of private composition lessons, orchestration, form, counterpoint, computer music, conducting and 13 credits of music electives.
 Majors are required to perform regularly in School of Music ensembles, take eight semesters of lessons on their major instrument, and pass a piano competency test.
 In the senior year, Theory/Composition majors prepare either a Senior Thesis (research project) or a Senior Composition Recital under the guidance of a faculty member in the Department of Music Theory and Composition.
 The BM degree program prepares the student for more advanced study in composition and/or theory at the graduate level.

 The audition for the BM in Theory/Composition is based on two factors: 25% of the audition is a measure of the student's compositional and/or analytic skills.
 Prospective Composers will be expected to show and discuss three of their original scores.
 If a recording is available of the score, students are encouraged to bring it to the audition.
 Prospective Theorists will be expected to take a written analysis test, providing harmonic and formal analysis of three short compositions from different musical eras.
 75% of the audition is a measure of the student's skills in sight-singing, dictation and piano.
 Students will be expected to sing diatonic melodies at sight, take dictation of diatonic chord progressions, and aurally identify a variety of tertian chords.
 Students are expected to prepare a piano work of early-intermediate level difficulty.